-The AIFMD National Private Placement Regime (NPPR) is a mechanism to allow the marketing by Alternative Investment Fund Managers (AIFMs) of Alternative Investment Funds (AIFs) that are not allowed to be marketed under the AIFMD domestic marketing or passporting regimes.
+The AIFMD National Private Placement Regime (NPPR) is a mechanism to allow Alternative Investment Fund Managers (AIFMs) to market Alternative Investment Funds (AIFs) that are not allowed to be marketed under the AIFMD domestic marketing or passporting regimes.
 This principally relates to the marketing of non-EEA AIFs and AIFs managed by non-EEA AIFMs.
 However, it also relates to the marketing of feeder AIFs where the master AIFM is a non-EEA AIFM or the master AIF is a non-EEA AIF.

-To use NPPR in the UK, the above managers must notify us if they intend to market the types of AIF listed above.
-The notification requires confirmation from the AIFM that the management of the AIF complies with the relevant conditions set out in the Treasury’s Regulations.
-These conditions vary for non-EEA AIFMs depending on whether the AIFM manages assets that are above or below the size threshold set out in the Treasury’s Regulations.
+To use NPPR in the UK, AIFMs must notify us if they intend to market the types of AIF listed above.
+The notification requires a declaration from the AIFM that the management of the AIF complies with the relevant conditions set out in the Treasury’s Regulations.
 As a result of marketing an AIF in the UK under NPPR, the requirements that an AIFM is subject to may change.

 Notification forms for all categories of firm can be found in the Forms section below.